 - St. Rumbold's Cathedral in Mechelen - Antwerp.
 Great Gothic cathedral, built in 1200 - 1520, with magnificent and unfinished, 97 m tall tower.
 It was planned to be 167 m tall, the tallest in the world.

 - Tournai Cathedral - Hainaut.
 Largest church in Belgium, outstanding landmark.
-One of the greatest achievements of Romanesque architecture, although part is also in Gothic style.
+One of the greatest achievements in Romanesque architecture although part of the church is also in Gothic style.
 Built in 1110 - 1255.

 - Belfry of Bruges - West Flanders.
 Gorgeous bell tower, 83 m tall.
 Constructed around 1240 and rebuilt around 1280.